aageek/aageek.github.io/_posts/2018/07/2018-07-12-The-7-Steps-MachineLearning.md

  The 7 Steps of Machine Learning

- Gathering Data (Quality & Quantity of Data will detmine how well is our prediction Data Preparation
+## 1. Gathering Data (Quality & Quantity of Data will detmine how well is our prediction
+##  2. Data Preparation
+   * DeDuplication
+   * Normalization
+   * Error Correction
-  Vizualization
+###   Vizualization
     Relevent Relationship
     Data imbalance
-  Split the Data
+###  Split the Data
     Train Data
     Evaluate
-   DeDuplication
-   Normalization
-   Error Correction

-Choosing a Model
+3. Choosing a Model
   Exmaple  : Linear Model

-Training Model
+4. Training Model